fahad19/firenze/README.md

 ## Usage

-You would hardly ever need to create an instance of a Adapter.
+You would hardly ever need to create an instance of an Adapter.
 Database class would take care of it.

 An adapter instance is created with the same options passed when creating a Database instance: